Best Resume Format for Any Job: Examples & Templates

 Ultimately, the best resume format presents your qualifications in the most compelling way for the job you’re targeting.

 The chronological resume format is generally the best for ATS (applicant tracking system) screening.
-Because of its straightforward, consistent format, most ATS systems are designed to read and parse chronological resumes easily.
+Because of its straightforward, consistent format, most ATS systems are designed to read and parse chronological resumes quickly.

 The format helps ensure that relevant experience is readily identifiable and appropriately weighted during the initial screening.
 A chronological resume’s clean, linear structure minimizes parsing errors, making it less likely that your information will be misinterpreted or overlooked.

-Employers prefer resume formats that show a job applicant’s qualifications clearly, so use a format that highlights what you want them to see.
+Employers prefer resume formats that clearly show job applicants’ qualifications, so use a format that highlights what you want them to see.

 The best resume format also depends on where you are applying.
-See our Australian resume format guide for examples of how you might format your resume when applying for jobs abroad.
+Check out our international resume guides for examples of how you might format your resume when applying abroad:

 Not necessarily.
 A resume format establishes how your resume will be organized and what information will be highlighted.